-Ben is a specialist public law barrister and is developing a broad practice across the areas of:
+Ben is a specialist public law barrister with a broad practice across the areas of:

 • Court of Protection, mental capacity and community care law

 • Prison law and actions against the police

 Please see his specific CVs for further information about these areas.